stephenfrench9/pytest/README.md

 #### Observe output

+##### TLDR:

+Look at the output, you can see that the fixture was instantiated for module_1 and module_2, but not module_3, despite successful reads of fixture data for all three modules.
+Why?

+##### In depth discussion and explanation:

 We use the tmpdir_factory fixture in two ways.
 The way they probably want you to use it, and an under-the-hood way.